synaptics-astra-mcu/doc/developer_guide/Astra_SRSDK_VSCode_Extension_Userguide_1.2.rst

 **Steps:**

-1. Click on the “Image Generator” button.
-It will open a web view for Image Generation.
+1. Click on the “Image Conversion” panel.

-2. In the web view, already the Release build file path will be pre-populated (if already built for Release option).
+2. In the file path, already the Release build file path will be pre-populated (if already built for Release option).
 Also, the user can select a custom axf/elf file for converting using the “Browse” button.